ClickCease

 Never turn your back to a dog, make eye contact, or run from a dog.
 This usually results in the dog chasing and attacking.
 If possible, stand, jump or climb to a higher surface that is difficult for the dog to get up onto, like a car, roof, shed, or fence.

-Putting a distance or gap between you and the aggressive dog can detour the animal, allowing time for the dog to lose interest, and avoid an attack.
+Putting a distance or gap between you and the aggressive dog can deter the animal, allowing time for the dog to lose interest and avoid an attack.
 Calling for help can be effective if the dog is persistent and does not lose interest.

-Don’t lure others into your current dangerous situation, and warn bystanders of the nearby situation so they avoid being attacked or mauled themselves.
+Don’t lure others into your current dangerous situation, and warn bystanders of the nearby situation so they avoid being attacked or mauled.

 Cover Your Face & Play Dead